rabbitmq/rabbitmq-website/docs/install-rpm.md

 This guide covers RabbitMQ installation on RPM-based Linux (Red Hat Enterprise Linux, CentOS Stream, Fedora).

-With the [exception of Fedora](https://packages.fedoraproject.org/pkgs/rabbitmq-server/rabbitmq-server/), the versions included into standard RPM-based distribution repositories can be many releases behind [latest RabbitMQ releases](/release-information) and may provide RabbitMQ versions that are already [out of support](/release-information).
+The versions included into standard RPM-based distribution repositories can be many releases behind [latest RabbitMQ releases](/release-information) and may provide RabbitMQ versions that are already [out of support](/release-information).